 - Rats: Because they are much larger in size and weight, rats can easily circumvent glue boards and traps meant for mice, snatching the food without getting caught in the trap.

-- Insects such as – It is very common for insects such as slugs, crickets, ants and cockroaches to feed on bait meant for rodents.
-These tiny insects are able to get in and out of live traps and other non-sticky traps without triggering the trap.
+- Insects such as – It is very common for insects such as slugs, crickets, ants, and cockroaches to feed on bait meant for rodents.
+These tiny insects can get in and out of living traps and other non-sticky traps without triggering the trap.
 Crickets and ants are very common intruders, and slugs can often be identified by the slimy trails they leave on the trap or trigger.

 - Small wildlife (squirrels, opossum, etc.): Small non-target wildlife has been known to steal food and bait from various mouse traps/glue boards without getting caught themselves.

 All that being said, mice can be very intelligent, wily creatures, and could be feeding on the bait without being captured.
 A few tips for baiting include:

 - Make peanut butter more effective by wrapping a piece of gauze in it and around the trap's trigger.
-As it tries to dislodge the peanut butter, its teeth will imbed in the gauze and pull the trigger with it.
+As it tries to dislodge the peanut butter, its teeth will embed in the gauze and pull the trigger with it.

 - Never try to catch rats with a trap made for mice.
 If it doesn't get away with the bait, it is likely to be injured and die an inhumane death.

 - In live traps hang the bait toward the back of the trap to reduce insect accessibility.

-- Mouse are also attracted to nesting materials such as string and cotton.
+- Mice are also attracted to nesting materials such as string and cotton.
 If you continue having issues with food, try using these items instead.

 Signs of Mice and Other Pests